SJTECollege/playground-graph-dijkstra/markdowns/outro.md

 # Enhancements

 Here's Dijkstra's Algorithm again:
-1. Mark your initial node with a current distance of 0 and the rest with infinity.
+1. Mark your selected initial node with a current distance of 0 and the rest with infinity.
-2. Set the node with the smallest current distance as the current node C.
+2. Set the non-visited node with the smallest current distance as the current node `C`.
-3. For each neighbour N of your current node: add the current distance of C with the weight of the edge connecting C-N. If it's smaller than the current distance of N, set it as the new current distance of N.
+3. For each neighbour `N` of your current node `C`: add the current distance of `C` with the weight of the edge connecting `C`-`N`.
+If it's smaller than the current distance of `N`, set it as the new current distance of `N`.
-4. Mark the current node as visited.
+4. Mark the current node `C` as visited.
-5. If there are unvisited nodes, go to step 2.
+5. If there are non-visited nodes, go to step 2.

 Let's see some small enhancements we may apply to the algorithm:
 * If you only need the path between two specific nodes, you can stop the algorithm as soon as you mark your second node as visited.